Skip to main content

 You can retrieve the required form fields for a given channel through two means:

-This endpoint provides a JSONForm schema specifying the required fields for the selected payment method.
+2. Using the Dynamic Form Endpoint.
+After selecting a channel, you can retrieve the required form fields by calling the GET /channels/:ChannelID/form endpoint.
+This endpoint provides a JSON Form schema specifying the required fields for the selected payment method.

 Code Example